Tips and Tricks for Commercial Photography in Dakar, Senegal

 Focus on Lighting

 When shooting, focus on lighting.
 Natural light is always best, but if you have a choice between natural and artificial light, go with the former.
 You can use diffused (soft) or direct sunlight to achieve different results.
 In addition to natural light, you can use reflectors or flash to bounce light into your subject’s face.
-A soft box will give soft shadows and even lighting across the subject’s entire body; a ring flash will give a harsher shadowing effect on one side of the face while highlighting another part of it in sharp detail.
+A soft box will give soft shadows and even lighting across the subject’s entire body.

 Watch your Angles